mikedilger/relay-tester/README.md

 - We take no precautions to prevent flooding or filling a relay with junk
 - We take no precautions around the private key used to test the relay implementation
+- We presume the relay is close (in terms of latency) and not busy, and that a one-second timeout is plenty to determine if the relay won't be replying.

 ### STEP 2